Recursion and Divide-and-Conquer

 | comparisons | 30 comparisons |

 This dramatic improvement — from linear to logarithmic — is the hallmark of the divide-and-conquer approach.
-The key insight is that each comparison does not eliminate a single element but half the remaining elements.
+The key insight is that each comparison does not eliminate just a single element but half of the remaining elements.

 Fast exponentiation (exponentiation by squaring)